 “May I have a magic, please?”
 The customer asks the barista.

 You look at the menu.
 Nothing.
 You look to the barista.
 He gives a knowing smile and starts the grinder.
 Am I on the right planet?
 You wonder.
 What on earth is “magic”?

 Magic is an espresso-based milk coffee that is almost exclusive to Melbourne.
 The moment you leave the borders of Victoria, you are likely to get a puzzled look from the barista.
 What is this secret drink?

 “Magic is a coffee made with a double ristretto, topped with silky, steamed milk; and served in a 5 oz cup.”

 Let’s break those keywords down, shall we?

 A ristretto shot is simply a “smaller” espresso shot.
+It comes from the word “restricted”.
 An espresso is around 30ml, whereas a ristretto is around 20ml (so a double ristretto is 40ml).
 Less water is used to brew it, so the final volume that comes out is less as well.

 In regular espresso, the lighter, fruiter notes are extracted first; and the darker, bitter flavours last.

 For a ristretto, because the flow of water is cut off early (since less water is used), the bitter notes are not extracted.
-Hence, ristrettos can taste sweeter and brighter, which many people prefer.
+Hence, ristrettos can taste sweeter, brighter, and more intense, which many people prefer.